 In September of this year the Christian author M. R. DeHaan (1891–1965) issued his 32-page booklet Bible Versions and Perversions.
 To answer the question as to whether he taught that the KJV was inspired or inerrant, we offer the following quote from page 9 and 26:

 We believe that these translations into the various languages were directed by God, and while we do not claim that they were inerrant, as were the originals, we do believe that God saw to it that no major errors were introduced, but the meaning of the text was preserved. … The Authorized Version is reliable because it tells us as accurately as possible what the Bible says…

 In this year Peter Ruckman published the 1st edition of his book The Bible Babel.
 This was during a time in which Ruckman was still forming his beliefs regarding the KJV.
 At first glance, this book may not seem to go much farther than KJV defenders before him.
 There are statements that were typical of KJV defenders before him, such as: “…the AV is an honest translation.”
-But if you examine his book carefully, you will notice a new twist.
+But if you examine his book carefully, you will notice some new twists.
 On p.
 24 he wrote (pay special attention to what he said in the parenthesis, although it could be understood in more than one way):

 Unlike the translators of the AV (who assumed that they were handling inerrant truth from God Himself), the new translators assume that translating should CORRECT errors that God made in regards to His attitude about His Son!

 Alongside the RSV, and ASV the AV, 1611 is flawless, when it comes to "uniform translating."